 If your group would like assistance from the Conservation District staff for any youth activity, please call (307) 772-2600.

 Conservation District staff members are active in judging local science fairs.
 The District also sponsors the Laramie County Conservation District Natural Resources Awards for outstanding natural resource science fair projects at the District Science Fair.

 If you would like assistance with judging a science fair or a science fair project, please contact the District at (307) 772-2600.

 The District staff assists in developing outdoor education classrooms for a variety of Laramie County schools.
 Current outdoor classrooms are located at the following schools:

 In addition to the Awards presented at District Science Fair, and the cash awards for 1st place in each category of our Local Stewardship Poster Contest, the District provides scholarships of to $250.00/student or teacher in Laramie County to attend a board approved workshop; i.e.-Project Learning Tree (PLT) Workshops, Wyoming Resource Education Days (WyRED), Teton Science Schools (TSS), and Wyoming Ag in the Classroom Events.

 Since 2012, the District has been the sponsor for Awards at the Annual State FFA Convention’s Environmental & Natural Resources Contest.

 Wyoming Resource Education Days (WyRED)

-WyRED is a five day camp held annually in various locations throughout Wyoming.
+WyRED is a camp held annually in various locations throughout Wyoming.
 During the camp, students are educated by resource professionals from state and federal agencies as well as private landowners, on a variety of natural resource-related topics including plant id/anatomy, soils, range evaluation, and stocking rates for wildlife & livestock.
-At the end of the week, teams from all over Wyoming compete for prizes in the traditional State Range Judging Contest.
+At the end of the camp, teams from all over Wyoming compete for prizes in the traditional State Range Judging Contest.

 For more information on these programs, please contact the District at (307) 772-2600